Ex-Dean Foods chairman tells of using 'bat phone' to tip Walters

 Walters asked him to refer to the dairy processing company in those communications as "the Dallas Cowboys," Davis testified.

-After Federal Bureau of Investigation agents interviewed Davis in 2014, he threw the bat phone a creek near his home, Davis testified.

-Davis said the insider information he gave Walters included advance notice of quarterly earnings reports and of Dean Foods' 2012 spinoff of part of its business as WhiteWave Foods Co.
+Davis said the insider information he gave Walters included advance notice of Dean Foods' 2012 spinoff of part of its business, including the Silk and Horizon Organic brands, as WhiteWave Foods Co.

-Davis testified that in 2010, facing financial difficulties, he asked Walters for a loan.

-"I felt highly confident Billy would help me out," he said.
-Part of that confidence, he said, was because he had given Walters insider information.

-Walters eventually arranged for a $625,000 loan to Davis through a friend of his, Davis testified.
+Davis told jurors that when he was first visited by Federal Bureau of Investigation agents in 2014, he denied wrongdoing.
+After that, Davis said, he threw the bat phone in a creek near his home.

-Davis said that although he initially denied wrongdoing when he was questioned by federal authorities, he decided to start cooperating after suffering a stroke in late 2015 that he said prompted him to reflect on his conduct.
+He said he continued to deny wrongdoing when questioned by the U.S. Securities and Exchange Commission in 2015, but decided to start cooperating with authorities after suffering a stroke in late 2015 that he said prompted him to reflect on his conduct.

+Davis said that in subsequent meetings, prosecutors never pressured him to change his story.

 Walters, 70, was arrested in May 2016 in Las Vegas on charges of securities and wire fraud.